-I grew up in Athens, studied economics and worked successfully in the marketing field for 20 years.
+For those who don't know me my name is Maria Natsouli, I grew up in Athens, studied economics and worked successfully in the marketing field for 20 years.
 Overachiever, hard worker, always aiming high, had to relocate to Dubai with my family to finally realize nothing of that was full-feeling me.
-I resigned and found myself drawn into my yoga practice more and more every day and as my body became stronger and healthier, I soon discovered that my yoga mat was my place of self-awareness and the mind-body connection.
+I resigned and found myself drawn into my yoga practice more and more every day and as my body became stronger and healthier, I soon discovered that my yoga mat was my place of self-awareness and mind-body connection.
 And then I realized that the best thing happening to me was that outside my mat I was becoming a better person, a better friend, a better mother to my twin boys.
-It was then that I decided to enrol into a Yoga Teacher Training, aiming to share my practice and experiences with others.
+It was then that I decided to enroll into a Yoga Teacher Training, aiming to share my practice and experiences with others.
 As a teacher, I believe that yoga is a practice that fits all and that every person, no matter sex, body type or age, can embrace it and develop through it.
 As a student, I will be always excited to see the immense positive impact that yoga practice is bringing into my life.

 áv̱ra, noun, the Greek word that means aura or breeze

 Avra Yoga is a warm and welcoming place for everyone who wants to practice, grow, relax, get any benefits they need from their yoga practice.
 Respecting the rich yoga traditions, while also embracing all modern practices that support overall health and balance, Avra Yoga offers a range of classes, designed to appeal to both advanced practitioners and absolute beginners, including Hatha Yoga, Vinyasa Yoga, Power Yoga, Alignment Yoga, Prenatal and Pilates classes.

 Come visit our place, even if you haven’t tried yoga before, or you did and you didn’t like it, here is your opportunity to give it a go (or a second go) and fall in love with it as we did.